-pre-hardened stainless holder steels sulphurised for improved machinability.
-The delivery hardness of Ramax HH is approx. 340 HB and RoyAlloy is approx. 310 HB.
+RoyAlloy is pre-hardened stainless holder steels sulphurised for improved machinability.
+The delivery hardness of RoyAlloy is approx. 310 HB.
 They are ideal partners for Stavax ESR, Mirrax ESR, Mirrax 40, Polmax, Corrax and Elmax SuperClean when a completely stainless mould package is desired.